Homepage > Journal > The best programming languages for product managers

 • Security systems

-The essence of Product Management is the knowledge of issues related to user experience, technology, and business.
+The essence of product management is the knowledge of user experience, technology, and business issues.

-In the article written by Martin Eriksson, "What is a Product Manager?" you can find a persuasive discussion of these relationships.
-In particular, dependencies and intertwining of business and technical issues related to user experience.
+Martin Eriksson's article "What is a Product Manager?" persuasively discusses these relationships, particularly the dependencies and intertwining of business and technical issues related to user experience.

-One of the most important business objectives is the optimization of the product in terms of financial and business effectiveness.
-It can't be achieved if a Product Manager doesn't know their product in depth.
+One of the most critical business objectives is optimizing the product's financial and business effectiveness.
+A PM can only achieve this objective if they know their product in depth.

-The knowledge about technology, first and foremost, is the knowledge about the product itself.
+First and foremost, knowledge about technology is knowledge about the product itself.

-Mutual understanding of development, project, and marketing teams or the ability to translate the technical language into a more understandable one for stakeholders without such competencies is crucial for a Product Manager.
+A product manager must have a mutual understanding of development, design, marketing, and software engineering teams or the ability to translate technical language into a more understandable one for stakeholders without such competencies.

 • Business